Cashback credit cards

 There may be a cap on how much cashback you can get, so make sure you check the terms and conditions carefully.
 Like other types of credit card, there’ll be a limit to how much you can spend on a cashback card.
 If you go over that limit, you’ll be charged and this could affect your credit rating.

 Rewards-based credit card products, such as cashback, only work for you if you can generally pay off the card in full each month.
 That’s because any money you could get in cashback is likely to be exceeded by the interest you’ll be charged by not meeting the repayment.

 What should I look out for in a cashback credit card?

-Is a cashback card right for me?
+Is this type of card right for me?

-How do I compare cashback credit cards?
+Where can I compare cashback credit cards?

 It can take just a minute to start a comparison and see deals on a range of cashback credit cards.